IBM/commands-runner/README.md

 ### Create a commands-runner server
 1. Create server: There a server example at [examples/server](./examples/server).
 In that example the server is enriched with a `helloWorld` API.
-2. Build server: Once you created the server, you can build it with for example: `go build -o server  github.ibm.com/IBMPrivateCloud/cfp-commands-runner/examples/server`.
+2. Build server: Once you created the server, you can build it with for example: `go build -o cr-server  github.ibm.com/IBMPrivateCloud/cfp-commands-runner/examples/server`.
 3. Create certificates (optional): You can secure the communication between the client and the server using SSL.
   1. `openssl req -x509 -newkey rsa:4096 -keyout <your_data_directory>/cr-key.pem -out  <your_data_directory>/cr-cert.crt  -days 365 -subj "/C=YourContry/ST=YourState/L=YourLocation/O=YourOrg/OU=YourOrgUnit/CN=localhost" -nodes`
   2. Install the certificate on the machine which will run the server.
   For example on Ubuntu or MaxOS:
     1. `cp <your_data_directory>/cr-cert.crt /usr/local/share/ca-certificates/`
     2. `update-ca-certificates`
-4. Launch the server: run the command `./server listen -c <your_data_dir> -s <your_states_file` (see below for details on states_file).<br>
+4. Launch the server: run the command `./cr-server listen -c <your_data_dir>`.
+The data directory must be an absolute path. (see below for details on states_file).
+You can specify the log level by setting the global varialbe `CR_TRACE` to debug, info,... (default is `info`)<br>

 A state file example is provided in the [examples/data](./examples/data).

 ### Create a commands-runner client
 1. Create the client: There a client example at [examples/client](./examples/client).
 In that example the client is enriched with a command `hello` which call the `helloWorld` API on the server side.
-2. Build the client:  Once you created the client, you can build it with for example: `go build -o client  github.ibm.com/IBMPrivateCloud/cfp-commands-runner/examples/client`.
+2. Build the client:  Once you created the client, you can build it with for example: `go build -o cr-cli  github.ibm.com/IBMPrivateCloud/cfp-commands-runner/examples/client`.
-3. Create token: The server uses a token for authentication, run the command: `./client token create > <your_data_directory>/cr-token`, this will create a file `cr-token` in `<your_data_directory>`.
+3. Create token: The server uses a token for authentication, run the command: `./cr-cli token create > <your_data_directory>/cr-token`, this will create a file `cr-token` in `<your_data_directory>`.
-4. Setup the client: `./client --url <server_url> --token <token> --cacert <cert_path> api save` and finally use it.
+4. Setup the client: `./cr-cli --url <https_server_url> --token <token> --cacert <cert_path> api save` or simply `./cr-cli --url <http_server_url> --token <token> api save` if you don't want to use SSL.
+This setup is stored in `$HOME/.commandsRunner.conf` The `<token>` is the content of your `cr-token` file.
-5. launch `./client` for more information on all available commands.
+5. launch `./cr-cli` for more information on all available commands.

 ### Use commands-runner in a program.
 There is code examples at [examples/code](./examples/code)

 ## Sever Overview
-A states file is a yaml file which describes the states to execute.
-You can find an [examples/data/states.yml](./examples/code/states.yml).
+The server is in charge of running extensions.
+An extension contains a file `extension-manifest.yml` which contains the states the extension must execute.
+You can find an [examples/extensions/simple-custom-extension.yml](./examples/extensions/simple-custom-extension.yml).<br>
+When a extension is registered, the states attribute of the `extension-manifest.yml` is extracted into a file called `states-file.yml`
 The states are executed sequentially but you can alter the sequence by adding for each state what should be the next state, in that case a preprocessing will be done to re-order the states in a topological order.
 At the first run all states are marked either READY or SKIP, after the first execution the states can be marked as "SUCCEEDED" (if the execution SUCCEEDED), "FAILED" (if the execution failed), "SKIP" (if the state must be skipped) or "READY" (if the state is not executed and probably because a previous state failed).
 When the command runner starts the execution of the states file and it runs each state marked READY or FAILED, if the state execution failed then the state will be marked FAILED and the execution stops otherwise the state is marked "SUCCEEDED" and the execution continues.
 If a state is marked as SUCCEEDED or "SKIP" it will be not executed and the command runner will start the execution a the next READY or FAILED state.<br>

-### States file format:
+### States attribute format:

 ```
 states: An array of state